Brown Advisory Investment Fund

 Students have front-line responsibility for researching and recommending equity trades.
 The program includes extensive interaction with investment professionals and ongoing research and learning opportunities.
 The program goal is to help talented, motivated students learn about and prepare for careers in the investment field.

 What would you do with a half million dollars?

-As the students in the Alex.
-Brown Student Investment Fund know, the right answer is: “Invest.”
+As the students in the Brown Advisory Student Investment Fund know, the right answer is: “Invest.”

 W. James Price IV, a former partner and managing director of Alex.
-Brown & Sons and a member of the College’s Board of Visitors and Governors, funded the program to give Washington College’s business students an edge in launching careers in finance.
+Brown & Sons, senior advisor at Brown Advisory, and a member of the College’s Board of Visitors and Governors, funded the program to give Washington College’s business students an edge in launching careers in finance.

 “When I finished college, I had no real-world knowledge of the investment world,” Price said.
 “When I started at Alex.
 Brown & Sons, I had great mentors but, as I look back, I always wished I had started with more knowledge of investments.”

 Students accepted into the program research companies and industries for possible investment opportunities, meet regularly with finance professionals to discuss market developments, and make recommendations about what stocks to invest in.

 That’s the rate of return students achieved last year, exceeding the NYSE overall rate of return.